FlyingEagl3/Encoder/README.md

-# Encoder Tool
+# Encoder Tool for WAF Bypass Techniques
 ================

 A command-line utility that takes a payload as input and encodes it using various encoding schemes.

 ### Overview

-The Encoder Tool is a Python script designed to encode various types of input strings using multiple encoding schemes.
-It can handle links, symbols, emails, numbers, and characters, providing a wide range of encoding options such as URL encoding, HTML entity encoding, Base64, and more.
+The Encoder Tool is a Python script designed to encode payloads using various encoding schemes and suggest techniques for bypassing Web Application Firewalls (WAFs).
+This tool can be useful for security researchers and penetration testers who need to test the resilience of web applications against different types of attacks.

 ### Installation